 In a study involving lab rats, the rats died after 5 weeks of sleep deprivation.
 Sleep deprivation is sometimes used as an interrogation technique.
 The longest scientifically documented period a human has stayed awake without stimulants is 264 hours (11 days), while the Guinness World Record is 18 days, 17 hours.

-Sleep matters for everyone, but for those of us living with mental illness, it’s even more important.
+Sleeping is essential for everyone, but for those of us living with mental illness, it’s even more important.
 It was only when depression first hit that I started having insomnia; before that, I was a great sleeper, which was certainly handy on long flights.
 Now my illness isn’t well enough controlled to be able to manage without sedating meds.
-Working can throw off my sleep, and sometimes driving home from work I’ll need to have the window open and music blaring to keep myself awake.
+Working can throw everything off, and sometimes driving home from work I’ll need to have the window open and music blaring to keep myself awake.
 The more days in a row I go without sleeping enough, the stupider I get.

 Is sleep something you’re able to get enough of?

 You can find the rest of my What Is series here.